Reddit's Appetite: Predicting User Engagement with Nutritional Content: Predicting Engagement

-We note again that the associations between nutritional content and user engagement are still significant even after controlling for a range of non-food-related features.
+This association between nutritional content and the user engagement remains stable even after controlling for multiple features such as user experience, time of the posting, food descriptors and categories, or significant words used in the titles.
 For example, user experience appears as a critical feature strongly related to engagement \cite{bakshy_everyones_2011}.
-For example, Posts by older and more experienced users had higher likelihoods of engagement, confirming findings from studies on social media websites such as Usenet and Twitter, where contributions by long-term users were more likely to receive responses \cite{arguello_talk_2006, suh_want_2010, turkoglu_improving_2023}.
-This phenomenon may be related to the community perceiving experienced users' content as being of higher quality, or to the experienced users being able to understand the community and their expectations better than inexperienced ones.
+Posts by more experienced users have a higher likelihood of engagement, confirming findings from studies on social media websites such as Twitter, where contributions by long-term users were more likely to receive responses \cite{suh_want_2010}.
+This phenomenon may be related to the community perceiving content from experienced users as being of higher quality, or to the experienced users being able to understand the community and their expectations better than inexperienced ones.
 Further, the timing of the posts is also significantly related to engagement.
-Posts made after the onset of COVID-19 experienced higher engagement, potentially due to increased digital screen time during lockdowns \cite{wong_digital_2021} and the rise in internet traffic \cite{feldmann_lockdown_2020}.
-However, posts made later in the day or during weekends were less likely to engage users, agreeing with the findings that weekday posts during busier hours attract more interaction \cite{wahid_social_2020, hanifawati_managing_2019}.
-Finally, our findings align with studies indicating that captions and post titles significantly influence engagement \cite{hessel_cats_2017, chen2021drives} reinforcing the importance of carefully crafting titles and captions to resonate with audiences.
+While overall post and comment volume increased after the onset of COVID-19, potentially due to increased digital screen time during lockdowns \cite{wong_digital_2021}, the prediction probability for high engagement posts increases for posts before COVID-19, suggesting a more uniform engagement distribution post COVID-19.
+Moreover, posts made later in the day or during weekends were less likely to engage users, agreeing with the findings that weekday posts during busier hours attract more interaction \cite{wahid_social_2020, hanifawati_managing_2019}.
+Finally, our findings align with studies indicating that captions and post titles significantly influence engagement \cite{hessel_cats_2017, chen2021drives}, reinforcing the importance of carefully crafting titles and captions to resonate with audiences.